Uvacoder/discord-slinkity/pages/services.md

 ---
 layout: page.njk
 title: Services
 metaDescription: This is a sample meta description.
 If one is not present in your page/post's front matter, the default metadata.desciption will be used instead.
 permalink: /services/index.html
+chunks:
+  - type: pageHeading
+    template: chunks/page-title.njk
+    heading: Services
 ---

-# Heading One

-## Heading Two

-### Heading Three

-Base

-#### Heading Four